 TUDCA is not FDA-approved as a prescription drug.
 It is sold in the United States and internationally as a dietary supplement available over the counter (OTC).
 This distinguishes it from its parent compound UDCA (ursodiol), which holds FDA approval for primary biliary cholangitis (PBC) and gallstone dissolution.
-TUDCA does not hold a formal FDA GRAS determination.
-Its current OTC status rests on its presence as a minor endogenous bile acid in humans and the extensive clinical safety record of UDCA, its parent compound.
-The bile acid pool in healthy adults contains TUDCA at roughly 2–4% of total biliary bile acids, with UDCA representing less than 5% in individuals not taking UDCA supplementation.
+TUDCA does not hold a formal FDA GRAS determination; its OTC status is based on its presence as a minor endogenous bile acid in humans (2-4% of total biliary bile acids) and the long clinical safety record of UDCA.

-Interest in TUDCA has grown substantially over the past decade, driven by preclinical research demonstrating its activity as a chemical chaperone that reduces endoplasmic reticulum (ER) stress, independent of its bile acid function.
+Interest in TUDCA has grown over the past decade, driven by preclinical research showing its activity as a chemical chaperone that reduces endoplasmic reticulum (ER) stress, independent of its bile acid function.
 This mechanism has implications for neurodegenerative diseases, metabolic disorders, and liver conditions.
-As of July 2026, Google search volume for "TUDCA" exceeds 27,000 searches per month, reflecting growing consumer and professional interest.
+As of July 2026, Google search volume for "TUDCA" exceeds 27,000 searches per month.

 TUDCA stabilizes protein folding in the endoplasmic reticulum lumen by binding to exposed hydrophobic regions of misfolded proteins.
 This reduces the unfolded protein response (UPR), a cellular stress pathway triggered when ER protein folding capacity is overwhelmed.
 Chronic ER stress is implicated in insulin resistance, beta-cell dysfunction in type 2 diabetes, and neurodegenerative protein aggregation diseases.
 Research published in Science (Ozcan et al., 2006) demonstrated that TUDCA treatment normalized hyperglycemia and restored insulin sensitivity in obese and diabetic mice by reducing ER stress in the hypothalamus, liver, and adipose tissue.